Northern Namibia Travel Guide: an Essential Guide for 2024

 Obviously quite a slow grower, they don’t flower until they reach the tender age of 20 years.
 They aren’t edible by many grazers, and obviously have an extreme tolerance for heat.

-About 15 minutes southeast from Twyfelfontein lies Burnt Mountain.
+About 15 minutes southeast from Twyfelfontein lies Burnt Mountain (Namibia).
 This is a black hill of solidified lava flow, that looks for all the world as though it has been recently lit on fire.

 It lies at the base of an 80-million year old volcanic ridge of various colours.
 The ridge is 12 km long and provides an interesting contrast with the even-older surrounding slate.

 The Organ Pipes are just a few minutes from Burnt Mountain.
-These dolerite columns were formed over 150 million years ago, the result of liquid lava being forced through the surrounding slate.
+These dolerite columns were formed over 150 million years ago.
+Their the result of liquid lava being forced through the surrounding slate.

 Averaging about 4 m high, the columns do in fact resemble organ pipes.
 They are actually similar in appearance to the Giant’s Causeway in Northern Ireland.